ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 ---
 # User change
-title: "Implement the Lambda Function"
+title: "Implement the AWS Lambda Function"

 weight: 4

 layout: "learningpathall"
 ---
 # Implementation
-To implement the Lambda function scroll down to the Code source section and paste the following code under `index.mjs`.
+To implement the AWS Lambda function scroll down to the Code source section and paste the following code under `index.mjs`.
 The *.mjs* extension in AWS Lambda indicates that the file is an ECMAScript (ES) module.

 ```JavaScript
 import { DynamoDBClient } from '@aws-sdk/client-dynamodb';